 Attach a Photo to a Mail Message on iPhone, iPad, and iPod touch

 You’ve probably noticed there isn’t an attachment button floating around when composing a new email message in iOS Mail app, so how do you attach pictures to emails on an iPhone, iPad, or iPod touch?
-It’s easy, and there’s actually two simple ways how to do it.
+It’s easy, and there’s actually two simple ways to attach images to your emails, we’ll cover both ways on how to do it.

 Inserting Photos Into Emails in iOS Mail